-This year, however, technology has gone one step further.
-Referees will each be wearing a smartwatch, known as the ‘Big Bang Referee’ which will be connected to the goal line technology and will vibrate and display the word “GOAL” when the ball crosses the line.
-The watch is made by Hublot, a Swiss subsidiary of French luxury good conglomerate LVMH, which also owns iconic brands such as Krug, Moet, Dior, Louis Vuitton and TAG Heuer.
+This year, however, technology went one step further.
+Referees each wore a smartwatch, known as the ‘Big Bang Referee’.
+These watches were connected to the goal line technology, and vibrated and display the word “GOAL” whenever the ball crossed the line.
+They were made by Hublot, a Swiss subsidiary of French luxury good conglomerate LVMH, which also owns iconic brands such as Krug, Moet, Dior, Louis Vuitton and TAG Heuer.

 Technology off the pitch

-Billions of people around the world will watch the World Cup games live on television, with recent technological advancements enhancing the viewing experience for many fans.
+Billions of people around the world watched World Cup games live on television, with recent technological advancements enhancing the viewing experience for many fans.

 There are two main choices, light-emitting diode (LED) televisions, or Organic LEDs (OLEDs).
 LED televisions are illuminated by LEDs arranged either in clusters behind the panel or on the sides.
 OLEDs differ in that they do not require a backlight – they emit their own light when a current is passed through.
 As a result, they require less battery power, and have revolutionised the tablet and mobile phone market.
 OLEDs are not only lighter than LEDs, which is great for mobile devices and laptops, but just think of the fuel savings when replacing the older screens fitted to the back of all 517 seats on an Airbus A380.